 Alpha Lake Park is located five kilometres south of Whistler Village in the Creekside neighbourhood and is accessible by car from Lake Placid Road or by biking or walking on the Valley Trail.
 A limited amount of parking is available.

-- Volleyball and tennis courts (including pickleball lines) - rejuvenation project: resurfacing court.
-Expect a one-week closure in mid-May
+- Volleyball and tennis courts (including pickleball lines) - court resurfaced in May 2019

 - Basketball hoop